microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/downgradejustification.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Represents user input on why downgrade was performed.
 Downgrade justification might be required based on label policy configuration in Office Security and Compliance Center.

 ## Properties